dabit3/amplify-datastore-example/README.md

 ### Deploying the app

-To deploy the app, initialize a new Amplify project:
+To deploy the app, initialize the back end:

 ```sh
 $ amplify init